 Thanksgiving Day is not a time to be counting calories—enjoy yourself!
 But while nomming on a rich meal once a year isn’t exactly a healthy diet deal-breaker, it’s smart to keep an eye on what you’re consuming so you don’t go too crazy with that fifth slice of pie.

 According to the Calorie Control Council, the average American chows down on 4,500 calories worth of turkey, stuffing, and cornbread at Thanksgiving dinner.
-The American Council on Exercise and The New York Timesaim a little lower, claiming that the number of calories is really around 3,000.
-Either way, all of the sources estimate that we eat more in one sitting on Thanksgiving than we’re normally advised to eat in an entire day!
+The American Council On Exercise and The New York Timesaim a little lower, saying the number is really around 3,000 calories.
+Either way, all sources estimate that we eat more in one sitting on Thanksgiving than we’re normally advised to eat in an entire day!

-The moral of this story?It’s possible to cut down a teeny, tiny bit on Thanksgiving day (without feeling deprived) and save the amount of calories in an entire Big Mac burger.
+The moral of this story?It’s possible to cut down a teeny, tiny bit on Thanksgiving(without feeling deprived) and save the amount of calories in four or five Taco Bell tacos.
 Think about it!